 |Team||Sauber F1 Team|

-Equally important to the sport has been Sauber’s ability to recognise and develop young talent.
-During his sports car racing days, Sauber identified a young driver called Michael Schumacher and paid from his own pocket to fund the German’s 1991 Belgian Grand Prix debut.
-Other ‘young guns’ recruited by Sauber have included Robert Kubica, Felipe Massa, Kimi Raikkonen, Sergio Perez and, not least Sebastian Vettel.
+Sauber has always had an ability to recognise and develop young talent.
+During his sports car racing days, Sauber identified Michael Schumacher as a star of the future while he recruited ‘young guns’ including Robert Kubica, Felipe Massa, Kimi Raikkonen, Sergio Perez and Sebastian Vettel in Formula One.

 Recent seasons have seen a steady improvement in results.
 In 2012, Sergio Perez and Kamui Kobayashi scored podium finishes in Malaysia, Canada, Italy and Japan.
-Last season saw a slow start for Nico Hulkenberg and rookie Esteban Guttierez, but the Sauber car clearly suited the mid-season tyre revisions.
-The team scored 50 of its 57 season points in the last eight rounds.
+While in 2013, impressive development in the second-half of the season and some fine drives by Nico Hulkenberg saw the team score 50 of its 57 season points in the last eight rounds.

 Unfortunately, 2014 didn’t go so well, with Esteban Gutierrez and Adrian Sutil failing to score a single point for the first time in the history.
 Then, with smaller teams like Sauber struggling to stay afloat, the team chose to change their driver line-up in 2015, bringing in Marcus Ericsson and Felipe Nasr, both of whom brought with them significant funding from sponsors.